Rail transport in China: People's Republic of China (1949–)

+Rail in China expanded greatly beginning in 1965 with the Third Front campaign to develop basic industry and national defense industry in China's rugged interior in case of invasion by the Soviet Union or the United States.
+The primary achievement of railroad construction during the Third Front construction was the building of ten new interprovincial lines.
+Building the Chengdu-Kunming and the Guiyang-Kunming lines linked all southwest provincial capitals using rail for the first time.
+The Xiangfan-Chongqing and Hunan-Guizhou connected the central and western provinces by rail for the first time.The additional rail built during this period greatly decreased travel time in the country's interior.

 From 1990 to 2001, on average some 1092 km of new railways, 837 km of multiple-track, and 962 km of electrified railways were opened to traffic annually, 2.4-fold, 1.7-fold and 1.8-fold increases respectively over the previous 10 years.
 At the end of 2004, railways in operation reached 74200 km, including 24100 km of multiple track and 18900 km of electrified railways.

 Since 1997, train speed has been raised significantly six times.
 The top speed of express trains increased from 120 to 200 km/h, and passenger trains can reach maximum speed of 350 km/h on some sections of the arterial railways.

 In March 2013, the Ministry of Railways was dissolved and its safety and regulation duties were taken up by the Ministry of Transport, inspection duties by the State Railway Administration and construction and management by the China Railway Corporation (CR).

 In 2020, China Railway announced plans to expand the railway network by 33% or about 95000 km, aiming to connect all cities with a population of over 200,000 by rail, and all with a population of over 500,000 by high-speed rail before 2035.
 As of July 2020, 95% of cities over 1 million have been connected by high-speed rail.